 But, the key thing that’s often not talked about is that the diuresis that coffee consumption can induce doesn't appear to result in a net fluid loss over a longer period, when you take into account the fluid that's absorbed and retained from the coffee itself.

 This has been relatively widely researched, with many studies coming to the conclusion that, although urine output can be increased with coffee/caffeine consumption, the actual result on body fluid balance doesn't appear to be negative overall.

-This has lead to there being a gradual U-turn in the scientific community, on the idea that drinking coffee will compromise your hydration status on a day to day basis.
+This has led to there being a gradual U-turn in the scientific community on the idea that drinking coffee will compromise your hydration status on a day-to-day basis.

 The diuretic effects on regular coffee drinkers seem to be way less pronounced than on those who have it infrequently and avoiding coffee for as little as 4 days can reverse the adaptations that reduce that diuresis markedly.

 Individual responses to caffeine